 STORA SUNDBY TODAY

 Stora Sundby remains an inhabited castle to this day, and is now home to us, the Klingspor family, who have owned the estate since 1888.
 This was the year that Carl and Ulrika De Geer’s great grandchild, and thus the heiress of the estate, Louise Silvferschiöld, married Count Carl Klingspor.
 The castle was, however, leased for her lifetime to Countess Stephanie von Wedel and it was only upon her death in 1937 that we, the Klingspor family, moved in.
-Today, Stora Sundby is the home of Johan Klingspor and his children.
+Today, Stora Sundby is the home of Mauritz and Ida-Sofia Klingspor.
 With a light touch and great sensitivity to the history of the place, large parts of the building have been adapted to meet today’s standards of comfort.
 The guest rooms have largely been preserved since the time of the De Geers and Countess von Wedel, although modern bathrooms have been incorporated discreetly.
 Despite the large spaces and the castle’s splendid grandeur, we have managed to create a living home with a welcoming atmosphere that is much appreciated by our visitors.

 A LIVING CASTLE ON A LIVING ESTATE